jhlothamer/godot_game_state_saver_plugin/README.md

 Not everything can be boiled down to a property value and you may occasionally need to calculate or obtain a value for state with some code.
 The GameStateHelper node has two signals that you can use for this called loading_data(data:Dictionary) and saving_data(data:Dictionary).
 All you need to do is add entries to the dictionary when saving or access entries when loading in the callback functions connected to these signals.
 NOTE: custom data entries may not be present in the dictionary for the loading_data() signal as that signal is emitted before the saving_data() signal.

 ### Starting A New Game
-Whenever a new game is started, you should call the GameStateHelper autoload's new_game() function.
+Whenever a new game is started, you should call the GameStateService's new_game() function.
 This clears the game state.
 If this is not done, then game state from previous play sessions will be applied and would cause strange things to happen in the game.

 For example: